9 July 2021

 Ecological Economics and Degrowth Principlesonline course

-Due to the covid-19 outbreak, this course will be taught virtually in 2020.
+Due to the COVID-19 pandemic, this course will be taught virtually in 2021, with the resources and experience gained from the previous year.

 The conventional economic model is based on the hypothesis of infinite monetary growth, made of virtual bank money.
 Nonetheless it also requires considerable inputs of energy and materials, which are not infinite and have an impact on our planet.
 Environmental signals show us we are on the edge of a crisis and the uncertainty about our future environment relates to the development of a new discipline: ecological economics.